ReemaAlsughayyir/ReemaAlsughayyir/README.md

 🎓 About Me

-.🏫 Computer Science student at Princess Nourah University.
+🏫 Computer Science student at Princess Nourah University
-💡 Interested in Artificial Intelligence and Data Science as future fields.
+💡 Interested in AI and Data Science
-🌱 Focused on building my technical and analytical skills.
+🌱 Currently learning programming and building my skills
-📊 Interested in real-world applications of data and technology.
-🚀 Passionate about continuous learning and self-development in tech.
+🚀 Passionate about technology and continuous learning

 | Category | Technologies |
 |----------|-------------|